 Cycle 28 MIRROR IMAGE may have different effects in conjunction with the Tilt working plane function.
-The effect mainly depends on the programming sequence, the mirrored axes and the tilting function used.
-There is a danger of collision during the tilting operation and subsequent machining.
+The programming sequence, the mirrored axes, and the tilting function used are critical in this regard.
+There is a risk of collision during the tilting operation and subsequent machining!

-- ▶ Check the sequence and positions using a graphic simulation - Carefully test the NC program or program section in Program run, single block operating mode
+- ▶ Check the sequence and positions using a graphic simulation - Carefully test the NC program or program section in the Program run, single block operating mode